• Skip to primary navigation

 SMD 2835 LEDs27

-The MP3302 LED driver circuit works like a boost converter, which means it raises the input voltage to power several LED strings.
+MP3302 LED driver works like boost converter as it raise input voltage to power many LED strings, also the circuit uses input voltage 3V to 6V.

 Formulas with Calculations: